mehdiym/BIO/README.md

 Finishing
 ---------

-Once your satisfied with the precedence graph, you can let the tool copy and rename my mods to the Installers directory.
+Once you are satisfied with the precedence graph, you can let the tool copy and rename your mods into the Installers directory.